 Baltic amber comes in a wealth of varieties produced by the great differences in the degree of its translucency and colour - from pale yellow through numerous shades of yellow to white, bluish, greenish, beige and brown. more...

 Arkada Art - exclusive silver and amber jewelry.
 The best quality amber jewellery from Poland.
 Silver and amber jewellery.
 Modern amber jewellery.
-Natural Baltic amber jewellery.
+Natural Baltic amber jewellery from Poland.
 Wholesale amber jewellery.

 Aranzacja wnetrz Gdansk